El Paso, TX

 Café Mayapán is more than just a restaurant, it is part of a nonprofit organization that provides job training and neighborhood revitalization as well as being part of a complex of businesses located in an old warehouse.
 The idea of Café Mayapán was to employ some of the displaced workers from the old factory where the restaurant is now located.
 Next door is a mercado selling arts and crafts, with several community organizations housed elsewhere in the building.

-Café Mayapán knows it is in a tough neighborhood to serve dinner, and is only open on Monday through Saturday at the lunch period.
+Café Mayapán knows it is in a tough neighborhood to serve dinner, and is only open on Monday through Saturday at the lunch period (and Saturday for breakfast).
 I do not think many customers come to Café Mayapán strictly out of sympathy for the cause it represents, rather they are coming for some of the highest quality Mexican food in El Paso.
 I have to admire them for not serving the same type of food that can be found at numerous restaurants throughout the city.
 El Paso style food has its merits with hot chiles and robust flavors, but it is not the only type of Mexican food that exists.
-The style of food served in the interior of Mexico is quite hard to find on the borderland, but it is the theme of Café Mayapán.
-I cannot identify a specific state in Mexico as the source for the recipes used, instead I think they probably represent the varied background of the women involved in La Mujer Obrera (the organization which runs the restaurant and the non-profit organization).
+The style of food served in the interior of Mexico is quite hard to find in the borderland, but it is the theme of Café Mayapán.
+I cannot identify a specific state in Mexico as the source for the recipes used, instead I think the recipes come from the women who work in the kitchen as well as those who are involved in La Mujer Obrera (the organization which runs the restaurant and the non-profit organization).

-The interior is quite spacious and probably could accommodate many more tables than are available, but room has been left for a stage where mariachis perform on Fridays and other groups may occasionally provide entertainment.
+The interior is quite spacious and probably could accommodate many more tables than are here, but room was left for a stage where mariachis were performing on Fridays and other groups occasionally provided entertainment (after Covid I am not sure they still have entertainment).
+Now the large room has proven to be good for social distancing between tables.
 The restaurant uses traditional wooden furniture with comfortable pads to make it easy to spend a leisurely meal.
 A counter is available for takeout, but those wanting a regular meal can order at the table.
 Service is fast, as I found out when I have had limited time for lunch.

 All customers are given complimentary Chips that offer the first sign of the quality and home made flavor found at Café Mayapán.
 These are thick and about as non-greasy as you can find.

 Soups are available in two sizes, with the smaller one meant to be an appetizer while waiting for the meal.
 I ordered the Caldo Tlalpeño that consisted of chicken, guacamole, vegetables, and a chipotle chile.
 There were no tortilla strips as in the typical tortilla soup, but otherwise this one was very similar.
-One of the notable features of it, though, was the fresh vegetables that were fresh and crisp, not tasting as if they had been cooked all morning.
+One of the notable features of it, though, was the vegetables that were fresh and crisp.

 Sopa Azteca is made with tortilla chips and noodles, with the same spices included in the caldo tlalpeño.
 Missing are the vegetables, but it is good to have two versions of the same basic soup.
-The chipotle chile is something I have not found in all El Paso versions of tortilla soup.
+The chipotle chile is something that I think distinguishes it from tortilla soup.

 A soup that may be more familiar to borderland residents is Caldo de Fideo made with spaghetti-like noodles and a red colored broth.
 The one shown in the picture is a large bowl with several albondigas meatballs that have been a traditional border favorite, but are not served at a large number of restaurants because they seem to be hard to prepare correctly.
 To me it is hard to find any ground beef I really like but this was good.
 I am not sure if this dish represents cooking from the interior of Mexico or the border, but it shows that Café Mayapán has a little bit of everything.